-- (T12.1) A black hole (BH) typically forms by the gravitational collapse of a massive star at the end of its life cycle to a point called a singularity.
-Due to the extreme gravity of such an object, nothing that enters the so-called event horizon (a spherical surface with $r = R{\rm SC}$, where r is the distance from the singularity) is able to escape from it.
-Here, $R{\rm SC}$ is referred to as the Schwarzschild radius. - (T12.1a) Modelling the origin of Hawking radiation: Consider a pair of particles, each with mass m, produced on either side of the BH horizon.
+- (T12.1) A black hole (BH) typically forms when a massive star at the end of its life cycle collapses gravitationally into a point called a singularity.
+Due to the extreme gravity of such an object, nothing that enters the so-called event horizon (a spherical surface with $r=R{\rm SC}$, where r is the distance from the singularity) is able to escape from it.
+Here, $R{\rm SC}$ refers to the Schwarzschild radius. - (T12.1a) Modelling the origin of Hawking radiation: Consider a pair of particles, each with mass m, produced on either side of the BH horizon.
 One particle is slightly outside the horizon at $r \approx R{\rm SC}$, while the other particle is inside the horizon at $r = \kappa R{\rm SC}$.
 Assume that the total energy of a particle is the sum of its rest mass energy mc^2 and the gravitational potential energy due to the BH.